DistrictDataLabs/yellowbrick/docs/quickstart.rst

 ..
 TODO:: Walkthrough visual pipelines and text analysis.

-The class-based API is meant to integrate with Scikit-Learn directly, however on occassion there are times when you just need a quick visualization.
+The class-based API is meant to integrate with Scikit-Learn directly, however on occasion there are times when you just need a quick visualization.
 Yellowbrick supports quick functions for taking advantage of this directly.
 For example, the two visual diagnostics could have been instead implemented as follows:

 .. code-block:: python